verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

-Optional path to a rust-analyzer specific target directory.
+Optional path to a verus-analyzer specific target directory.
-This prevents rust-analyzer's `cargo check` and initial build-script and proc-macro building from locking the `Cargo.lock` at the expense of duplicating build artifacts.
+This prevents verus-analyzer's `cargo check` and initial build-script and proc-macro building from locking the `Cargo.lock` at the expense of duplicating build artifacts.

 Set to `true` to use a subdirectory of the existing target directory or